Whether you manage business travelers, short-term international employees, or remote workers, you have no doubt heard about the "183-day rule."

 These traps can include, but are not limited to:

 Certain countries also require reporting of a treaty exemption even though no income tax is due.
-Countries are actively conducting audits of companies' compliance with such reporting requirements.
+Countries are still actively conducting audits of companies' compliance with such reporting requirements.

 Download our Outsourcing Evaluation Checklist for Your Mobility Tax Program to help you make informed decisions at each step of an international assignment and determine when it's best to bring on an outside vendor for support.
 This comprehensive checklist will provide the guidance you need to ensure a successful and cost-effective mobility tax program.

-First you should answer the following questions:
+First, you should answer the following questions:

 In determining how long you will allow remote workers to work from another country, you need to be aware that the "183-day rule" is not an absolute rule.
 Payroll tax obligations can sometimes occur even if there is only one workday in the country.
 Also, in some cases, having remote workers in another country could result in the company being deemed to have a PE in that country, which could then result in additional corporate administration and tax costs.